 Explicit Motor Imagery

 Graded motor Imagery a set of 3 different, sequential (but flexible) treatment techniques using “top down” cortical central processing to improve movement difficulties or complex pain in occupational therapy.

 1️⃣ Laterality Training (aka Left/Right Discrimination)

 2️⃣ Explicit Motor Imagery Exercises (aka Imagery)

-3️⃣ Mirror Therapy (see how I used to just skip the 1st two steps and expect amazing results?!?)
+3️⃣ Mirror Therapy (see how I used to just skip the 1st two steps and expected amazing results?!?)

 Explicit motor imagery is basically imagining yourself moving without actually moving.
-We have a mirror neuron system that “mirrors” action and movement – that is why top coaches have professional athletes imagine shooting hoops or making a goal.
+We have a mirror neuron system that “mirrors” action and movement – which is why top coaches have professional athletes imagine shooting hoops or making a goal in a soccer match.

 Imagine the process of brushing your teeth in the morning.